Courses Available Online, Virtually and Classroom

 Element Seven covers an integral facet of environment management; the ability to convey environmental practice effectively and understandably.
 I know first-hand how tricky it can be.
 Therefore, I hugely appreciated this element.

-The course outlines fourteen fundamental principles in environmental communication that simplifies its complexity and eases any burden of translating intricate concepts to other peers.
+The course outlines fourteen fundamental principles in environmental communication that simplifies its complexity and ease any burden of translating intricate concepts to other peers.
 I got through the module on communication quite quickly.
 It was relatively low on text, and I was to convert the principles of effective communication into nice concise bullet points.

 Next on the agenda was corporate reporting - the process of communicating the reasons behind and the results of effective green practices.
 I found the extensive list of benefits really intriguing, mainly because I had no idea there were so many.
 The benefits go beyond a financial return on investment (I won't spoil them here!).
 Then came a more text-heavy analysis of the legal framework surrounding reporting.
 It outlines that companies must report on the greenhouse gases they are responsible for.
 It defines all the legal ramifications companies face if they do not report accurately.
 This course sequence is one of the most important to your organisation.
 Being able to convey the legal requirements for environmental reporting saves companies millions every year.
 If a company fails to do this correctly, they are eligible for incredibly high fines and a significant loss of reputation.